 This Administrative Procedure outlines the circumstances in which the Board can restrict operating surplus as well as transfer available operating surplus to Local Capital.
-It also sets out specific categories of operating surplus, surplus, surplus reserves, with the goal of having resources necessary to meet both planned and unplanned obligations while spending as much of the district's resources as possible on current or multi-year programs, services, or initiatives.
+It also sets out specific categories of operating surplus with the goal of having resources necessary to meet both planned and unplanned obligations while spending as much of the district's resources as possible on current or multi-year programs, services, or initiatives, including improved student educational outcomes.
 It is also important to recognize however, that operating surpluses are one-time funds and cannot be used to sustain a district's ongoing operations.
-Further, any appropriation (use) of accumulated surplus reserves should have a clear and identified link to how it supports the strategic plan and other operational priorities of the school district.
+Further, any appropriation (use) of accumulated surplus should have a clear and identified link to how it supports the strategic plan and other operational priorities of the school district.

-School District reserves shall be created out of any district accumulated operating surplus in accordance with the related policy (2.16) and the procedures outlined herein.
-Reserves are created to protect the district from unforeseen circumstances including a potential deficit or to roll over targeted monies in the Operating Fund to a future year.
+The district will identify and manage any accumulated operating surplus in accordance with the related policy (2.16) and the procedures outlined herein.
+A reasonable operating surplus can protect the district from unforeseen circumstances including a potential deficit or to roll over targeted monies in the Operating Fund to a future year.
 Unique amongst organizations in the public sector, school districts are permitted to incur (budget for) annual deficits, but only if they have sufficient accumulated operating surplus to cover the annual deficit.
 An accumulated operating surplus indicates that a school district has net resources that can be used to provide future one-time or multi-year services, which are in addition to ongoing operational costs.
-Surplus reserves are categorized as either internally restricted for particular use, or unrestricted.
+Surplus is categorized as either internally restricted for particular use, or unrestricted.